XDapps/fillout-express-api/README.md

 This is a sample Express API that was built as a take home project for a potential employer.

-It requires an API key for the <https://www.fillout.com/> api to be stored in the environment variable.
+It requires an API key for the <https://www.fillout.com/> api to be stored in API_KEY  environment variable.

 ## Project Requirements